Anime: Japan’s Unique Animation Art Form

 Nakano Broadway

-Visit Nakano Broadway, which has many old school anime and idol shops for fans.
+Visit Nakano Broadway, which has many old-school anime and idol shops for fans.
 Similar to Akihabara, Nakano Broadway has plenty of merchandise and items to geek out over.
-The difference between the two being that Nakano Broadway is in fact a mall with all these items condensed.
+The difference between the two is that Nakano Broadway is a mall with all these items condensed.
 Instead of one singular shop with anime items, Nakano Broadway is a series of shops.
-Thousands of people buy manga, collectables and anime here every week.
+Thousands of people buy manga, collectibles, and anime here every week.

 Emerging Media